p-wave superconductivity induced by nearest-neighbor attraction in the square-lattice extended Hubbard model

-Then we analyze the characteristic of $d$-wave and $p$-wave pairing correlation function in momentum space.
-In Fig.\ \ref{fig1}(c), we show the $d$-wave pairing correlation function in momentum space at $\delta$= 0.125 with $U= 3$ and $V= -0.3$, which exhibits a singular nonzero condensation structure, and its maximum value occurs near nonzero momentum point $Q=(2\pi/3,\ \pi)$.
-This represents the uneven distribution of $d$-wave pairing in momentum space.
+Then we analyze the characteristic of the effective $d$-wave and $p$-wave pairing correlation function in momentum space.
+In Fig.\ \ref{fig1}(c), we show the effective $d$-wave pairing correlation function $N^{\rm eff}_{d_{x^2-y^2}-pair}({\bf k})$ at $\delta$ = 0.125 with $U= 3$ and $V= -0.3$, which exhibits a singular nonzero condensation structure, and its maximum value occurs near nonzero momentum point $Q=(2\pi/3,\ \pi)$.
+This uneven distribution of $d$-wave pairing in momentum space is reminiscent of the PDW order, which is an inhomogeneous superconducting state whose Cooper pairs poss a finite momentum \cite{Keimer2015-jp,Fradkin2015-xz,Shi2020-vh}.
+In other words, we demonstrate the presence of the $d$-wave PDW phase.
 Then, we focus on $p$-wave pairing state, which refers to the pairing between the same spin species.
-In Fig.\ \ref{fig1}(d), we show the $p$-wave pairing correlation function $N_{\mathrm p-pair}({\bf k})$ in momentum space at $\delta$= 0.125 with $U= 2$ and $V= -0.9$, it condenses at point $Q=(0,\ 0)$, which locates in the dominant region of weak-coupling $U$ and larger $V$ supporting the formation of Cooper-pair triplets with zero center-of-mass momentum and $p$-wave symmetry.
+In Fig.\ \ref{fig1}(d), we show the effective $p$-wave pairing correlation function $N^{\rm eff}_{p-pair}({\bf k})$ at $\delta$= 0.125 with $U= 2$ and $V= -0.9$, which condenses at point $Q=(0,\ 0)$ and locates in the dominant region of weak-coupling $U$ and larger $V$, supporting the formation of Cooper-pair triplets with zero center-of-mass momentum and $p$-wave symmetry.
+We provide the effective $d$-wave and $p$-wave pairing correlation function in momentum space with the change of $U$, $V$ and $\delta$ in the Supplemental Material \cite{Cao2024V-supp}.
+In the region where $d$-wave pairing dominates, as discussed above, the $d$-wave pairing correlation function displays a singular nonzero condensation structure, indicating the presence of a $d$-wave PDW phase.
+In contrast, in the region where $p$-wave pairing dominates, the $d$-wave pairing gradually evolves into a $Q=(0,\ 0)$ condensation and has a lower strength than that of the $p$-wave pairing, with the latter consistently condenses at $Q=(0,\ 0)$.
+The $p$-wave pairing strength increases as $V$ is raised, while it is suppressed by the increase of $U$.
+As doping increases, we observe that the $d$-wave pairing condensation point becomes more dispersed, with its intensity decreasing, while the $p$-wave pairing continues to condense at $(0,\ 0)$, maintaining a relatively stable intensity.